agmoss/klearlink/products/klearwatch.md

 ```

 :::info
-The Klearlink API server will send your server POST requests with the aforementioned request body.
-From there, you can re-call the Klearprofile API to see what has been created or updated.
+The KlearLink API server will send your server POST requests with the aforementioned request body.
+From there, you can re-call the KlearProfile API to see what has been created or updated.

 :::